Ponkathir

 Ponkathir is a 1953 Indian Malayalam-language film, directed by E. R. Cooper and produced by P. Subramaniam.
 The film stars Prem Nazir and Thikkurissy Sukumaran Nair.
 The film was dubbed into Tamil with the title Irulukku Pin and released in 1954.

 Plot

 Ravi is the son of a rich industrialist Prabhu.
 Madhu is the Factory Manager.
-Business flourishes under this loyal manager.
+Business flourishes under Madhu.
 Vikraman is Prabhu's nephew who tries to manipulate the assets of Prabhu.
 Ravi loves Radha, daughter of a poor farmer who is also a friend of Prabhu.
 Vikraman also loves Radha.
 The story is woven around these people.
 After many twists and turns, all ends well.